Home → Training and Scoring Knowledge Book → Printer Friendly Version

 1.2.
 Where is my invitation?

-Once you receive notice of your eligibility and shift preference, you are ready to receive invitations to a project assignment (Step 8).
+Once you receive notice of your eligibility and shift preference, you are ready to receive invitations to a project assignment (Step 8 of the Training Process).

-Invitations to accept/decline a specific project assignment will be issued 2 to 4 weeks before the project requires Readers.
+Invitations to accept or decline a specific project assignment will typically be issued 2 to 4 weeks before the project requires Readers.
 Limited positions are available in January and February.
 Most specific project invitations will not arrive before mid-March, at the earliest.

 1.3.
 What happens if I decline my invitation?

-If you decline the offered invitation, you may not receive work as a Remote Reader in 2020 with Measurement Incorporated.
-If you become available later in the scoring season or want to change your decision, please submit a HelpSpot Request (SUBMIT a HelpSpot request) to be reconsidered for Online Scoring work.
+If you decline the offered invitation, you may not receive another job offer as a Remote Reader during that scoring season.
+This is particularly true if you are declining a job offer made after May.
+If you become available later in the scoring season or want to change your decision, please Submit a HelpSpot request to be reconsidered for a project assignment.

 2. Filling out your I-9 Form

-This process will require the use of a Smartphone.
-Both you and the Authorized Representative that will help you complete the I-9 process will need a Smartphone.
+Please note that this process will require the use of a Smartphone.
+Both you and the Authorized Representative that will help you complete the I-9 process will need a smartphone.
+If you do not own or have access to a smartphone or do not wish to acquire one for this process, please do not accept a project assignment from Measurement Incorporated.

 2.2.
 What is an Authorized Representative?